angular/angular/docs/PR_REVIEW.md

 NOTE: Notice that we did not have to specify the PR number since the script can guess it from the branch name.

 If you visit https://github.com/angular/angular/pull/24623/commits you will see that your `fixup!` commit has been added to the PR.
+This greatly simplifies the work for many minor changes to the PR.